 Leeds City Centre

-Leeds City Centre is is forever expanding with tonnes of new bars, shops, eateries and eclectic pop up events making Leeds an even bigger destination.
+Leeds City Centre is forever expanding with tonnes of new bars, shops, eateries and eclectic pop up events making Leeds an even bigger destination.

 Leeds is home to a range of restaurants and cafes serving up delicious cuisines from all around the world.
 A few notable ones to look out for would b, Zaap Thai, Trinity Kitchen and Bundobust serving up authentic street food, Fazenda for a good old helping of Brazilian meat and Pieminister to get a good old serving of Yorkshire grub